jmwebb/jmwebb/README.md

 [<img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/webbmjames/)

-I'm a Senior Data Scientist at [Dray Alliance](https://www.linkedin.com/in/webbmjames/](https://www.drayalliance.com/home/)
+I'm a Senior Data Scientist at [Dray Alliance](https://www.drayalliance.com/home/) where I wrangle and analyze data to drive efficiency and growth.

+I am passionate about technology that moves the analog world.
+Autonomy, robotics, supply chain.
+I'm a generalist who loves learning new technologies and learning how to learn.

 <!--
 **jmwebb/jmwebb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.